AlanMaxwell/iOS_interview_questions/README.md

 For value types it’s always static, for classes and protocols it’s static in the extension and dynamic in the initial implementation.
 For final classes it’s still static.
 Dynamic and @objc
 Keywords make it Message dispatch.

+### If a class is not inherited, what dispatch it has?

+### Methods dispatch for protocols and their extensions
+For protocol id depends on type that implements it - value or reference.
+For extension static dispatch is used, because it calculates in compile time how much memory to allocate there.

 ## 68. What is "Hugging" and "Compression Resistance"?
 Types of Constraints.